Victor Abens

 Victor Abens (16 October 1912 – 14 January 1993) was a Luxembourgish politician.

 Background and World War Two

 Victor Abens was a prominent member of the Luxembourg Socialist Workers' Party.

 He was a member of the Lëtzeburger Volleks Legio'n (LVL) resistance group, which fought against the German occupation during the Second World War.
 In November 1944, he led the successful defense of his hometown Vianden and Vianden Castle against assault by the Waffen SS.
+He did not fight during the Battle of the Bulge but did support the American Troops.

 Post-World War Two activities

 After the war, he sat in the Chamber of Deputies from 1945, and was mayor of his hometown of Vianden from 1946, before resigning both offices in 1981.
 He represented the Chamber of Deputies in the Parliamentary Assembly of the Council of Europe Council of Europe from 1964 until 1979 (1964-72 as a substitute).
 He was elected to the European Parliament in 1979, in which he sat until 1989.
 He was Vice-President of the Socialist Group from 1984 until 1987.

 He died in Liège in 1993, at the age of 80.
 The street on which Vianden's town hall is located is named after him (Place Abens Victor).